-19 Restatement (Second) of Torts, Section 551.

-III SEIZURE AND EVIDENCE

-i Securing assets and proceeds

-State law governs the procedure for securing assets, either before or after a judgment.
-Even if the litigation occurs in federal court, the federal rules provide that state law governs enforcement remedies.20 State laws are not uniform on these remedies.
+21 Restatement (Second) of Torts, Section 551. enforcement remedies.22 State laws are not uniform on these remedies.
 It is useful, however, to consider the example set by New York law because of New York's status as a financial centre and its robust anti-fraud and pro-judgment enforcement regime.

-Prejudgment restraints of assets

-Prejudgment attachment of assets

-A claimant may seek prejudgment attachment in state or federal court in aid of an impending litigation or arbitration even before any claims are filed.
-New York law expressly permits such an action and in the federal courts prejudgment attachment is available to the extent permissible under state law.21 The substantive requirements for obtaining prejudgment attachment are: (1) the existence of a cause of action; (2) a probability that the plaintiff will succeed on the merits; (3) that any award will be rendered ineffectual without relief; and (4) the amount demanded from the defendant exceeds all counterclaims known to the plaintiff.22 The additional requirements ordinarily necessary for injunctive relief - irreparable harm and the balance of the equities tipping in the applicant's favour - are not required to obtain an attachment, if the attachment is sought in aid of a foreign arbitration.23 If successful, a prejudgment attachment order can be used to freeze assets belonging to or controlled by the defendant, so long as such assets are within the jurisdictional reach of the court.
+Prejudgment restraints of assets Prejudgment attachment of assets A claimant may seek prejudgment attachment in state or federal court in aid of an impending litigation or arbitration even before any claims are filed.
+New York law expressly permits such an action, and in the federal courts, prejudgment attachment is available to the extent permissible under state law.23 The substantive requirements for obtaining prejudgment attachment are: - a the existence of a cause of action; - b a probability that the plaintiff will succeed on the merits; - c that any award will be rendered ineffectual without relief; and - d the amount demanded from the defendant exceeds all counterclaims known to the plaintiff.24 The additional requirements ordinarily necessary for injunctive relief - irreparable harm and the balance of the equities tipping in the applicant's favour - are not required to obtain an attachment, if the attachment is sought in aid of a foreign arbitration.25 If successful, a prejudgment attachment order can be used to freeze assets belonging to or controlled by the defendant, so long as such assets are within the jurisdictional reach of the court.
+Restraining notices A restraining notice, when available, such as under New York law, can be a powerful enforcement tool.

-Restraining notices

-A restraining notice, when available, such as under New York law, can be a powerful enforcement tool.
 In contrast with attachment and garnishment orders - which are directed at specific property - a restraining notice is similar to an injunction and broadly restrains assets or debts belonging to the judgment debtor.
-Upon service of a restraining notice on a third party, all of a defendant's property in the possession or thereafter coming into possession of the third party as well as all debts then due or thereafter coming due are subject to the restraining notice.24 A claimant can use this remedy in conjunction with either a prejudgment attachment order or a final judgment for the purpose of restraining any assets held by the defendant or third parties.

-20 Fed.
-R. Civ.
-P. 64 & 69.
+Upon service of a restraining notice on a third party, all of a defendant's property in the possession or thereafter coming into possession of the third party, as well as all debts then due or thereafter coming due, are subject to the restraining notice.26 A claimant can use this remedy in conjunction with either a prejudgment attachment order or a final judgment for the purpose of restraining any assets held by the defendant or third parties.
+Garnishment Garnishment is a mechanism whereby a claimant can enforce the payment of a debt or claim by pursuing assets of the defendant in the possession of third parties.
+Garnishment is similar to attachment, and is used where the assets to be attached are in the possession of someone 22 Fed R Civ P 64 & 69.

-21 See Fed.
-R. Civ.
-P. 64.
+23 See Fed R Civ P 64.

-22 N.Y.
-CPLR 6212 (a).
+24 NY CPLR 6212 (a).

-23 SiVault Sys Inc. v.
-Wondernet Ltd, No. 05 Civ.
-0890, 2005 WL 681457, 3 (S.D.N.Y.
-2005).
-24 N.Y.
-CPLR 5222.
+25 SiVault Sys Inc v.
+Wondernet Ltd, No. 05 Civ 0890, 2005 WL 681457, 3 (SDNY 2005).
+26 NY CPLR 5222.